JnaneshwariRaoB/ecommerce_system_api/README.md

-Database Configuration: Ensure you have a MySQL server running with a database named ecommerce_db.
+Database Configuration: Ensure you have a MySQL server running with a database named ecommerce_db. that is CREATE DATABASE ecommerce_db;

 Configuration File: Update the src/main/resources/application.properties file with your database credentials.